 In a country built around the institution of the local pub, beer-drinking is a treasured national pastime.
 But when simply going out for a pint isn’t enough, a visit to a local brewery, with the fascination of a brewhouse tour and the indulgence of an onsite lager served on tap, is an experience in which both the connoisseur and the casual drinker can relish.

-The authors of our new book, Britain in a Bottle, have here shared their favourite breweries from around Britain in time for International Beer Day on 7 August, just as many are reopening post-lockdown, making this your opportunity to ditch the pub and see where your favourite local brew really gets made.
+The authors of Britain in a Bottle, have here shared their favourite breweries from around Britain, making this your opportunity to ditch the pub and see where your favourite local brew really gets made.

 Located in the town-centre of Faversham in Kent, Shepherd Neame proudly calls itself the oldest brewery, or at least brewery site, in the country.
 Founded in the 12th century alongside a nearby abbey, it managed to survive the Dissolution of the Monasteries in 1536 to become the sprawling site it is today.

 One of the many factors of that has contributed to its success has been its excellence as a brewer and its reliance on the traditional malt.
 However, its real expertise lies in yeast and fermentation; in 1968 it became the first British regional to brew a continental lager under licence, in addition to the malty traditions it keeps.

 To try: Bishops Finger 5.45% ABV, one of Britain’s oldest beers, dating back to 1958.